-Discover approaches for supporting others to do their best work.
-Strayer’s Bachelor of Business Administration (BBA) with a Human Resource Management concentration can help you develop the expertise to become an HR professional and encourage excellence in the workplace.
+Discover approaches for recruiting, hiring and supporting human capital within an organization.
+Strayer’s Bachelor of Business Administration (BBA) with a Human Resource Management concentration can help you learn best practices – and how to implement them in the workplace.

 Summer Classes Start on July 5

 Cost per course

 Earn your degree online with Strayer

 Do you need a degree to be successful in human resource management?

 Strayer’s online human resource management degree can help put you on the path to success in the field.
 You’ll learn the drivers of excellence in human resource management, including recruitment, training, compensation and benefits.
 You’ll also learn strategies for promoting productivity, enhancing workforce efficiency and resolving issues to help you stand out in the field.

 What skills do you need to be a human resources manager?